refractionPOINT/lce_doc/docs/qs-sase.md

 * `sources`: this is a list of networks in [CIDR notations](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) where the clients must be connecting from for the policy to apply.

 ### Time Descriptor
 A Time Descriptor is a block of configuration that describes a period of time.
 This can be done in a few different ways.
-These different ways can be combined together.
+These different ways can be combined.

 #### Time Zone
 The Time Zone specified should match a `TZ database name` of the [Time Zones Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).